-The area also offers several hiking trails. game-viewing drives, guided cultural tours and excellent rock climbs.
+The area also offers several hiking trails, gameviewing drives, guided cultural tours and excellent rock climbs.

-The picturesque village of Gouda is renowned for the Parrotts Den Pub, a living museum in the Gouda Hotel.
+The picturesque village of Gouda is known for the Parrotts Den Pub, a living museum in the Gouda Hotel.

-McGregor has a wealth of fascinating whitewashed, thatched cottages and wellpreserved Victorian houses, making it one of the best-preserved examples of mid-19th century architecture in the Western Cape.
+McGregor has a wealth of fascinating whitewashed, thatched cottages and well-preserved Victorian houses, making it one of the bestpreserved examples of mid-19th century architecture in the Western Cape.

 Prince Alfred Hamlet is the gateway to the Gydo Pass, known for its scenic views.
-This quaint village lies in an important deciduousfruit farming area.
+This quaint village lies in an important deciduous-fruit farming area.

-Hidden amid vineyards and wine estates lies the picturesque town of Rawsonville, renowned for its array of award-winning wines.
+Hidden amid vineyards and wine estates lies the picturesque town of Rawsonville, known for its array of award-winning wines.
 Tourists can enjoy an afternoon drive along the awe-inspiring Slanghoek Valley, with its lush vineyards and breathtaking views, or relax in the warm-water mineral springs at Goudini Spa.